Sick of the same old sugar cookies? We collected three unique recipes from CSB employees to inspire you in the kitchen this month.

 Bake cookies for 10 minutes, until the edges start to turn golden brown, and the candy center is melted.
 Let the cookies set on the baking sheet for a few minutes for 10 minutes, then carefully transfer them to a wire cooling rack to cool completely.

-Email us to after you tried them!
+Email us after you've tried them!